Updated: Nov 17

-Ideal investment instrument = highest return, lowest risk, highest liquidity.
+The ideal investment instrument consists of the highest return, lowest risk, and highest liquidity.

 Risk and uncertainty are an integral part of investment projects and are an important component of investment decision-making.
-In fact, the connection of return, risk and liquidity represents the magic of the triangle.
+In fact, the connection of return, risk and liquidity represents the magic triangle of investing.
 More precisely, their combination is the result of trying to achieve the best result on one vertex, which results in a loss on another vertex.
-For example, the best result on all three peaks cannot be achieved simultaneously.
+This is because the best result on all three sides of the triangle cannot be achieved simultaneously.

-This is the basic principle of how investing works.
-Also, it is popular as the "alpha and omega" of investing.
-It consists of return, risk and liquidity - three factors that you should take into account in every investment in the financial market.
+This triangle is the basic principle of how investing works.
+It is also known as the "alpha and omega" of investing.
+The important thing to remember here is that risk, return and liquidity should be taken into account in every investment in the financial market.

+Return plays a big influence on investors because it influences their decision to buy a given asset or not.
+Under income, it includes all earnings of an investment, from the moment someone puts funds into it until the last possible income from the investment.
 Most investors seek to maximize return, given the potential risk and liquidity.
 However, investment return isn’t guaranteed in most stocks.
-It is also necessary to distinguish between historical (ex post-was or could have been achieved) and expected return.
+It is also necessary to distinguish between historical and expected returns.

 The term liquidity refers to the speed with which we are able to exchange our investments back into cash at the lowest possible transaction costs.
 However, the degree of liquidity depends mainly on the financial instrument itself and the nature of the market.
 In fact, it is reasonable to know the degree of liquidity, especially when investing.
-Investors look for goods that are highly liquid, so that in case of a sudden price reduction, they can sell the goods before the prices hit the bottom.
+Investors look for goods that are high on liquidity.
+That way, if there is a sudden price reduction, they can sell the goods before the prices hit the bottom.

-For some types of assets, their liquidity is determined by contractual conditions such as the period of deposit in term deposits.
-Yet with most financial instruments, the degree of liquidity of the given financial instrument is conditioned by the demand and supply for it.
+For some types of asset, their liquidity is determined by contractual conditions such as the period of deposit in term deposits.
+Yet, with most financial instruments, the degree of liquidity is conditioned by their demand and supply.

-Therefore, every investor should consider the composition of assets with different liquidity when compiling an investment portfolio.
-Also, they should mind the fact that they keep a certain part of the funds as a financial reserve, whether in the form of cash or highly liquid assets.
+Therefore, every investor should consider the composition of assets with different liquidity levels when compiling an investment portfolio.

-Risk is a synonym for a certain degree of uncertainty related to expected returns.
-In other words, risk appears as the investor's danger that they won’t achieve the expected return.
-So, the actual return will be different from the expected one in the future and thus there will be a deviation from the expectation.
-In addition, risk represents a quantity that is difficult to quantify, as it is influenced by several factors, or their combination.
-Anyone who wants to invest should determine the maximum level of risk that they are willing to bear and forward.
-If there is no such thing as the ONE perfect investment, then the logical conclusion is: don't put all your available capital into one and the same investment.
-Therefore, diversification is the magic word.
-Those who combine several types of investment spread their risk and fulfill each of the criteria of the magic triangle in the addition of all investments.
+Anyone who wants to invest should determine the maximum level of risk that they are willing to bear.
+Since there is no such thing as the one perfect investment, the logical conclusion is: don't put all your available capital into the same one investment.
+Diversification is key here.
+Those who combine several types of investment spread their risk and fulfill each of the criteria of the magic triangle.